stolostron/library-e2e-go/README.md

 # library-e2e-go
-This project contains a number of Go utilities for open-cluster-management end to end test
+This project contains a number of Go utilities for stolostron end to end test

 ## Package options